shrutipahuja/Notes/README.md

 # Notes
-This little application can be used to take down notes and store them in memory from where they can be easily accessed.
+This little application can be used to take down notes and store them in memory using an SQLiteDatabase from where they can be easily accessed.

 A note has a title, content and is stamped with the current date and time.